Victoria666666/NLP-LLM/README.md

 # NLP/LLM/Multimodal
-some resource from others and me
+some resources from others and me

 ## Transformer:
 A PDF file in Mandarin, written by me, explains the details of the Transformer components